ofemiashiru/CI_MS1_ABL/README.md

 For the colour scheme I opted for a simple shade of black and off white colour using a chalk tone for the majority of the body text.
 The bright pink was chosen to give familiarity to Apple Musics platform as a way of aligning to two as potential competitors.

 ![Colour Scheme](docs/features/colour-scheme.png)

+### Fonts

+The main body of the text uses Roboto with a fallback of sans-serif, however the brand text adopts the Bebas Neue font also with a fallback of sans-serif.
+The headings use a heavier font weight of Roboto throughout the site.
+Both fonts were imported using Google Fonts API.